 He had initially encountered McIlroy in the 2007 Walker Cup at Royal County Down, where their two singles clashes ended 1-1.

-His PGA Tour successes also include a play-off victory over Jason Day in the 2017 AT&T Byron Nelson and a pairs win alongside Scott Piercy at the 2018 Zurich Classic.
+His PGA Tour successes also include a play-off victory over Jason Day in the 2017 AT&T Byron Nelson and, in June 2022, the Memorial Tournament.